OCSInventory-NG/OCSInventory-Server-Frontend-Rework/README.md

 # OCSInventory-Server-Frontend-Rework

-Rework of the web interace using vue
+Rework of the web interacted using vue

 ## Installation